AmritaVeshin/22122104-MDS273L-JAVA/README.md

 3. Provide necessary validations that the user enters only valid names that are not going to be repeated.
 4. Removing a name should not create empty space inside the array!
 5. Format your results properly!!

+## Lab-03:

+Create a java program that performs the following operation:
+The program should collect an integer array from the user

+After the array is entered, you need to create a menu of items
+1. Find the Mean Value
+2. Find the Median Value
+3. Find the Mode Value
+From the user-given array.

+The program should have a minimum of 3 functions apart from the main function; each of the functions implements the Mean, Median, and Mode computation by accepting the array user has entered as a parameter and returning the value as a result.
+From the main method, you will display the result.

+## Lab-04:
+Write a JAVA Menu driven program that does the following:
+You can ONLY have the below variables as global variables
+* Account Number
+* Account Holder Name
+* Account Balance

+You MUST have the below as functions
+* To initialize the customer
+* To deposit money
+* To withdraw money
+* To print the transactions
+* To print account summary

+Your menu will have the following operations once the customer is created
+* To deposit money
+* To withdraw money
+* To print the transactions
+* To print account summary

+## Lab-05:

+Create a student class, that will store the details of the Student
+* Reg.
+No.
+* Name
+* Email
+* Phone
+* Class
+* Department
+The class will have a constructor to initialize the values of the Student and a method to print the Details of the Student.

+In the main-method class, create an array of Student Class to hold maximum details of 100 Students.
+In the menu-driven program, the menu options will have
+* Add a student: Adds the details of 1 student to the array of Student
+* Search for a student:
+    * Search for the details of a student from the array of Student
+    * (Optional) Searching can be done with Name & Register Number
+* Display all students: Displays the details of all students

+__Note:__ Make use of functions to implement the menu options

+## Lab-07:
+Create a new folder in git named 'Lab 7' for the following question and solve the following: create a flowchart and document the results, constraints, etc., in the README.md file for the lab.

+Given the famous iris dataset, find the 5-point summary [Mean, Median, Mode, Min, Max] for the attributes: SepalLengthCm, SepalWidthCm, PetalLengthCm, PetalWidthCm.

+Once the overall summary statistics have been calculated, identify the summary statistics for each Species of iris flower [Iris-setosa, Iris-versicolor, Iris-virginica].

+Present your results in the appropriate format and write the results in a file.